A mission statement declares your restaurant’s reason for existing.

-We are team-focused: We will WOW our team members by providing the same respect, positive encouragement and fair treatment within the organization that we expect Team Members to share externally with every guest.
+We are team-focused: We will WOW our team members by providing the same respect, positive encouragement and fair treatment within the organisation that we expect Team Members to share externally with every guest.

-We are community-connected: We will WOW the communities where we do business by practicing good citizenship and helping to make these communities better places to live, work and grow.
+We are community-connected: We will WOW the communities where we do business by practising good citizenship and helping to make these communities better places to live, work and grow.

 We are dedicated to excellence: We will WOW our stakeholders with outstanding, industry-leading financial results and operational performance.

 To deliver exceptional Asian dining experiences by building an organisation where people are inspired to better their lives.

 To contribute to the growth, joy and enrichment of all the lives we touch.

 Wendy’s Mission Statement